vitforlinux-gimp/oroscopo_tgpt/README.md

 1) that TGPT is installed in/USR/Local/Bin/TGPT

-2) that your zodiac sign is indicated within the preogram file instead of twins
+2) that your zodiac sign is indicated within the program file instead of gemelli

 Many terminals are supported.